 Be careful if you are elderly, unwell or taking other medications.

 If you feel light-headed, dizzy or faint when getting out of bed or standing up, get

-You may suffer from nausea or vomiting when taking MORPHINE MR APOTEX tablets.
-If
+Tell your doctor if you suffer from nausea or vomiting when taking MORPHINE MR APOTEX

-you vomit 2-3 hours after your dose your pain may come back as you will not have absorbed
+If you vomit 2-3 hours after your dose your pain may come back as you will not have

-your morphine.
+absorbed your morphine.
 If this happens speak to your doctor.
-Your doctor may prescribe some
+Your doctor may prescribe

 There is potential for abuse of morphine and the development of addiction to morphine.

 It is important that you discuss this issue with your doctor.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

 This medicine helps most people with severe pain, but it may have unwanted side effects